🇲🇾 Malaysia

 Quick Verdict

 Bank Islam Personal Financing-i is Malaysia's most trusted dedicated Islamic financing for civil servants and Shariah-conscious borrowers.
-For civil servants under salary deduction, rates are highly competitive (5.5%–5.88% flat).
-For private sector applicants, Bank Islam's rates are typically higher than CIMB, Alliance, or Maybank — compare before committing.
-Its unique strengths: RM 300,000 maximum (highest among major Malaysian personal loan products), 10-year tenure, and the longest-running Islamic bank brand in Malaysia.
+For civil servants under salary deduction, rates are highly competitive (SBR + 2.43% = 5.18% effective).
+For private sector applicants, Bank Islam's non-package rates (SBR + 4.40% = ~7.15%) are typically higher than CIMB CashLite, Alliance CashFirst, or Maybank CashTreats — compare before committing.
+Its unique strengths: RM 400,000 maximum (tied with Bank Rakyat and BSN for the highest civil-servant ceiling), 10-year tenure, and the longest-running dedicated Islamic bank brand in Malaysia.
 Not ideal for self-employed or non-package applicants who can find better rates elsewhere.

 Compare Bank Islam + 8 Other Banks on RinggitPlus (Free)